mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 <a name="build"></a>
 ## Customizing: Build your own image

 Let's learn how we can build our own image using a Dockerfile.
 A Dockerfile is used to define all the commands that when run, make up the image.
-In this tutorial, we'll write our own Dockerfile to include a script file in the image which will run matlab batch for us.
+In this tutorial, we'll write our own Dockerfile to include a script file in the image to run when the container launches.

 Create a new document called "Dockerfile".
-Ensure you don't end up with an extension.
+Ensure you don't end up with an extension if you're using an editor like notepad.
+Copy and paste the following into the file and save.

 ```Dockerfile
 # Build from MATLAB base image